RobinMeneust/CY-Path/README.md

 ## Known Bugs/Issues to be fixed

-- In the JavaFX window, the movement of the player is not finished : in this version you have to click twice the button (used to change modes), to update the board, and a player can move twice and there is not pawn displayed
-- Fences can't be placed yet
+- In the JavaFX window, there is no pawn for now and fences can't be placed yet
+- The fence can't be placed here (Starting point:(1,1)) at the first round even though it should be possible

 ## How to play

 For now this is mainly in console mode.
-The JavaFX application window is opening, but it's just used to show the current progress of this project, it's still not finished.
+The JavaFX application window can be openend, but it's just used to show the current progress of this project, it's still not finished.
-As we are currently migrating from console mode to JavaFX, this version is not very ergonomic, since we need both the console and the application window.

 In the console mode display: